 It was a year of new things for the polytechnic in 1989, with a new name, a new associate director and a new building

 The year was a momentous one, marking a significant change as Parumoana Community Polytechnic became Whitireia Community Polytechnic.
 Early in the year, the council had made a recommendation to the Associate Minister of Education that the name be changed to Whitireia Community Polytechnic – Te Kura Matatini o Whitireia – and the change came into effect in September of that year.
 It was widely felt that the new name more accurately reflected the regional nature of the polytechnic and its aspiration ‘to lead and illuminate our communities through tertiary education.’

-Founding associate principal/director Marjorie Truong had been seconded to a Department of Education position the previous year and after a gap of six months, her replacement, Deirdre Dale, a former acting associate director and head of school at Wanganui Community College, was welcomed to the polytechnic.
+In 1988 founding associate principal/director Marjorie Truong had been seconded to a Department of Education position and after a gap of six months, her replacement, Deirdre Dale, a former acting associate director and head of school at Wanganui Community College, was welcomed to the polytechnic.
 This was a significant appointment as she would go on to become the polytechnic's second chief executive eight years later when Turoa Royal retired.

-Deirdre Dale was welcomed to the polytechnic in early 1999 with a ceremony combining elements from several cultures.
+Deirdre Dale was welcomed in early 1999 with a ceremony combining elements from several cultures.
 It was, she said, a ceremony that reflected "the enthusiasm and commitment of the college."
 She described how she had been attracted by the polytechnic's commitment to equity.
 "I like to see courses run which attract students who haven't had their share of the education cake," she said.

 This philosophy, shared by both Deirdre Dale and the polytechnic, would prove to be fundamental throughout her tenure, first as associate director, and ultimately as a chief executive who oversaw tremendous growth for Whitireia and the opportunities it provided to students.